NVIDIA/modulus/examples/generative/corrdiff/README.md

 850 hPa, and 925 hPa) with four corresponding variables: temperature, eastward and northward components horizontal wind vector, and Geopotential Height.
 Additionally, the dataset includes single level variables such as 2 meter Temperature, 10 meter wind vector, and the total column water vapor.
-The target dataset used in this study is a subset of the proprietary RWRF model data (Radar Data Assimilation with WRFDA 1).
-The RWRF model is one of the operational regional Numerical Weather Prediction (NWP) models developed by CWA, which focuses on radar Data Assimilation (DA) in the vicinity of Taiwan.
-The WRF - CWA system uses a nested 2km domain in a 10km that is driven by a global model (GFS) as boundary conditions.

 The target dataset covers a duration of 52 months, specifically from January 2018 to April 2022.
 It has a temporal frequency of one hour and a spatial resolution of 2km.